Lightweight Tech for Travel: What to Pack and What to Skip

 When you’re trying to capture every moment, stay connected, and maybe even work remotely, it’s incredibly easy for travel tech to spiral out of control.
 One extra device usually means another cable, another charger, another adapter, sometimes even an extension lead.
 Tech might be small, but it isn’t always light, and adding “just one more thing” can quietly add a kilo or more to your bag.

-Everyone has their own non-negotiables, of course.
-Mine may not be the same as yours, but by sharing my travel tech setup I hope to spark ideas for streamlining your own.
+Everyone has their own non-negotiables.
+Mine may not be the same as yours, but by sharing my travel tech, I hope to spark ideas for streamlining yours, too.

 My kit comes to 1.6kg, excluding my phone (which I keep on me).
 It’s a compact setup that lets me work efficiently on the road, keeping my total bag weight under 6kg.
-If you’d like to see how the rest of my minimalist packing system fits together, you’ll find all of that in my other posts too.
+If you’d like to see how the rest of my minimalist packing system fits together, you’ll find that in my other posts, too.

 Minimalist Tech For Travel – This Works For Me